bunyaminergen/MachineLearningWorkflow/README.md

 Questions to ask when setting a Research Goal:

 - What is the research question that needs to be answered?
 - How will the machine learning solution contribute to the existing knowledge?
 - What are the metrics to measure the novelty and usefulness of the findings?
+- What data sources or datasets will be used for the research?
+- What are the potential limitations or challenges that need to be addressed?

 Overall, the research goal should be focused on advancing the state-of-the-art and contributing new knowledge to the field, while also considering the potential practical applications and benefits of the research findings.